BorisKarakolev/monthly-availability/README.md

 # Getting Started with Server side

-Once downloaded, open the terminal in the client directory, and continue with:
+Once downloaded, open the terminal in the server directory, and continue with:

 ## Available Scripts

-In the client directory, you can run:
+In the server directory, you can run:

 ### `npm install`